 The Athletes' Rights and Responsibilities Declaration recognises the right of athletes to generate personal income, as well as respect for the solidarity funding principles of the Olympic Movement.
-The IOC has developed the athlete advertising Key Principles for the Tokyo Games as a reasonable balance between these two factors.
+The IOC has developed the athlete advertising Key Principles for the Olympic Winter Games Beijing 2022 as a reasonable balance between these two factors.

-The athlete advertising Key Principles for the rescheduled Tokyo Games apply only for a very short time of 28 days, but still enable athletes to benefit from personal sponsorship and appear in well-planned advertising during the Games.
+The athlete advertising Key Principles for the Olympic Winter Games Beijing 2022 apply only for a very short time of 28 days, but still enable athletes to benefit from personal sponsorship and appear in well-planned advertising during the Games.
 At the same time, the Rule 40 framework maintains the value and appeal of official Olympic sponsorship programmes, to ensure continued support for all athletes and teams (particularly those without sponsorship income), and for the Olympic Games themselves.